BrittaRude/BrittaRude.github.io/inputs_about/_posts/2021-08-12-britta-rude-research.md

 ## World Bank Consultancies

 - The World Bank, 2019/2020.
+Designing impact evaluations of Early Childhood Development.
+Paraguay.

+- The World Bank, 2019/2020.
 Public Expenditure Review of Early Childhood Development.
-Paraguay
+Paraguay.

 - The World Bank, 2019/2020.
 Gender Assessment of the Forestry Sector.
 Paraguay.